Keeping warm and energy advice

 - Warm Home Discount: if your household is on a low income you could receive £140 off your energy bill – contact your electricity supplier today to find out if you are eligible.

-- Don't let heat escape: you could qualify for help towards a new heating system or insulation.
-If you are eligible, funding is currently available for:
+- Don't let heat escape: you could qualify for help towards a new heating system or insulation, see the West Sussex Affordable Energy website.

 - Trouble paying your energy bills: talk to your supplier first to discuss how to pay what you can afford.
 Citizens Advice and other local organisations can also help.